kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 Most of us write a subquery to handle the first two steps and an outer query to grab one row from each group (the 3rd step).
 This gets the job done, but it can be verbose and hard to read.

-BigQuery's [`QUALIFY`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#qualify_clause) clause makes de-duping easier.
+GoogleSQL's [`QUALIFY`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#qualify_clause) clause makes de-duping easier.
 You simply add a single line to the end of the query that magically filters the results of your window function.
 Take a look at these two options, and tell me which one is better.
 Here, we want the Hogwarts student with the highest Potions grade in each Year:

 ```sql
 -- option 1: traditional filtering by window function